zgjsxx/AWS-SAA/Outline.md

 - You run applications whose traffic is consistent or ramps gradually.
 - You can forecast capacity requirements to control costs.

+**Q: Does DynamoDB support in-place atomic updates?**

+Amazon DynamoDB supports fast in-place updates.
+You can increment or decrement a numeric attribute in a row usin

 ## Amazon Gateway Load Balancer